influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeSynchronizationStatus.md

 # workflow.v1alpha1.nodeSynchronizationStatus

-NodeSynchronizationStatus stores the status of a node
+"NodeSynchronizationStatus stores the status of a node"

 ## Index